Reginald Bosanquet: Later career

 In 1980, Bosanquet "sang" (or, more accurately, narrated in the style of a newscast) the lyrics on the disco single "Dance with Me".
 It was voted no. 1 in the Bottom 30 by listeners of British DJ Kenny Everett.
+His autobiography Let's Get Through Wednesday ghostwritten by Wallace Reyburn was published in September 1980.
+Bosanquet was the author of the 1982 children's book Filboyd's Frogs.
+In 1982, he took part in the production of a one-hour videotape called Private Spy containing explicit sex scenes.
+Bosanquet was the patron of the Campaign for Equality in Divorce, and was a member of the World Wildlife Fund's Administrative Panel.